Max Kolonko: Early life and education

 He graduated from the First High School in Bydgoszcz, where he was a classmate of Radosław Sikorski, the current Polish Minister of Foreign Affairs.
 He holds a degree in journalism from the University of Warsaw and in political science from the Adam Mickiewicz University in Poznań.

-In the 1980s, while still a student, he hosted the radio program Zapraszamy do Trójki ("Welcome to Trójka") on Polish Radio Channel Three.
-He also collaborated with Polish Radio, hosting the program Lato z Radiem ("Summer with the Radio").
+In the 1980s, while still a student, he hosted the radio program Welcome to Channel 3 ("Zapraszamy do Trójki") on Polish Radio Channel Three Polskie Radio Program III.
+He also collaborated with Polish Radio, hosting the program Lato z radiem ("Summer with the Radio").
 He received the Young Journalists’ Award twice, recognizing him as one of the most talented young journalists of his generation.
 In 1988, he moved to the United States.

 Journalism career

-Kolonko was a television correspondent in the United States and authored two books in the field of journalistic and political commentary.
+Kolonko was a television correspondent in the United States and wrote two books in the field of journalistic and political commentary.
 He was a contributor for the American portal The Huffington Post, where his articles were published between May 2011 and December 2017.
 He is also the founder of MaxTV, an internet-based television platform initially launched on YouTube.

-Since 1992, he has served as TVP's American correspondent for Panorama and other TVP news services, operating within the Television Information Agency.
-From 2001 to 2005, he served as TVP's American correspondent for Wiadomości.
+Since 1992, he has been TVP's White House correspondent for Panorama and other TVP news services, operating within the Television Information Agency.
+From 2001 to 2005, he served as TVP's White House correspondent for Wiadomości.
 In 1993 he established his own production company, Media 2000, which produced programs and documentary films for broadcasters such as TVP, TV4, TVN, and CBS.
-In 2001, he provided live coverage from New York for TVP’s Channel One following the September 11 attacks on the World Trade Center.
+In 2001, he provided live coverage from New York for TVP's Channel One following the September 11 attacks on the World Trade Center.

-From April 2007, he was the host and producer of the program "Discovering America", about the lesser-known aspects of the USA, for TV4.
-The program's format was created by Kolonko, called by him: “hands-on reporting,” and is based on original material combined with a fast-paced narrative by the reporter, who actively participates in the events being covered.
-Viewers will see him, among other things, at an American rodeo, in Alaska blizzards, sailing along Columbus’s route, and working with New York City detectives on the dark streets of the Bronx.
-Mariusz Max Kolonko, was the only television reporter who personally cast an Oscar statuette, personally operate NASA’s “The Crawler,” driving the space shuttle Atlantis to the launch pad at Cape Canae, and placed his hands on nuclear buttons.
+From April 2007, he was the host and producer of the program Discovering America, about the lesser-known aspects of the USA, for TV4.
+The program's format was created by Kolonko, called by him "hands-on reporting", and based on original material combined with a narrative by the reporter, who participates in the events being covered.
+Kolonko was the only television reporter who cast an Oscar statuette for Andrzej Wajda in 2003, operated NASA's "Crawler", driving the space shuttle Atlantis to the launch pad at Cape Canaveral, reported twice from the US Space Command NORAD, and put his hands on nuclear buttons.